AcademySoftwareFoundation/OpenColorIO/docs/userguide/config_syntax.rst

 colorspace.**

-The ``lg16`` colorspace is a 16-bit log colorspace (see :ref:`config-spivfx` for an explaination of this colorspace).
+The ``lg16`` colorspace is a 16-bit log colorspace (see :ref:`config-spivfx` for an explanation of this colorspace).
 It has a name, a bitdepth and a description.

 The ``lg16`` colorspace is defined as a transform from ``lg16`` to the